 See Exhibit 7.
 No. Profits attract entry which reduces the demand faced by each firm to the point where it is again tangent to its ATC curve.

 Exhibit 7

 - 3. For each of the following pairs of firms, which firm would likely spend a higher proportion of its revenue on advertising?
-Explain. - a.
-The maker of Disprin or the maker of a generic aspirin pill produced by another firm Answer:

-The maker of Disprin because it is a branded or differentiated consumer good. b. a firm introducing a low quality ice cream or a firm introducing a high quality ice cream that each cost about the same to make.
-Answer:
+Explain. - a. the maker of Disprin or the maker of a generic aspirin pill b. a firm introducing a low quality ice cream or a firm introducing a high quality ice cream that each cost about the same to make.